TristanEugene/FlyAway/README.md

 ### Navigation + Header: Bernardo
-Contains a functional navigation with logo/company name, links to all pages
+Contains a functional navigation with logo/company name, links to all pages Header with parallax effect
 ### Popular destinations: Mehdi
+a carousel + some text + CTA button for some popular destinations
 ### Hotels: Ines
+an image some text and a booking button per hotel, multiple hotels in 1 row (on lgarger screens)
 ### Car rental: Loic
+an image + a basic ordering form
 ### Footer: Filip
+footer with basic information, a copyright line and links similar to the nav menu but just as text
 ### Homepage: Joost
+basic landing page linking to "promotions" or hot destinations
 ### Content aggregation: Filip
+look for nice images to be used, collect some useful dummy texts
 ### Main CSS styling:
+extra styling on top of bootstrap
 ### Contact-form:
+a simple contact form for leaving feedback